cksystemsteaching/selfie/README.md

 85 in binary:      0b1010101
 ```

-You may also want to take a look at the program `examples/encoding.c` that made selfie produce this output either on selfie's homepage, in your text editor, or in your terminal by typing:
+You may also want to take a look at the program `examples/encoding.c` that made selfie produce this output either on the selfie homepage, in your text editor, or in your terminal by typing:

 ```bash
 more examples/encoding.c